-Article #1: Article #2: Article #3

-ESSENTIAL How Radiation Effects of Sun Article #3:
+Article #1: Article #2: Article #3 ESSENTIAL How Radiation QUESTIONS: Threatens Effects of Sun Exposure to Skin Article #3: Electromagnetic Fields and Public Health: Microwave ovens

-QUESTIONS: Threatens Exposure to Electromagnetic

-Health Skin Fields and

-Public Health:

-Microwave

-ovens

-How safe are The effects of

-electromagnetic The effects of the

-waves? the electromagnetic The effects of

-waves are the

-electromagnetic waves are electromagnetic waves are
+How safe are electromagnetic waves?
+The effects of the electromagnetic waves are The effects of the electromagnetic waves are The effects of the electromagnetic waves are The varying effects of the electromagnetic waves are Supporting reasons and examples from the above articles: How safe are electromagnetic waves?